 (a) Authority.
-By the authority of the City Manager, the Financial Operations Manager shall serve as the Purchasing Manager and shall be responsible for the daily operations of the Purchasing Division.
+By the authority of the City Manager, the Purchasing Manager shall be responsible for the daily operations of the Purchasing Division.
 The Purchasing Manager shall have the actual authority and power to ensure compliance with the contents of this Manual.
 It shall be his responsibility to comply with the following: